 An ‘exempt person’ is defined in regulation 16 of the 2016 regulations as a person:

-- who has a right of abode in the UK by virtue of section 2 of the Immigration Act 1971, for example, the person is a British citizen
+- Who has a right of abode in the UK by virtue of section 2 of the Immigration Act 1971, for example, a British citizen

-- to whom section 8 of the 1971 act, or any order made under subsection of that provision applies
+- To whom section 8 of the 1971 act, or any order made under this subsection of that provision applies

 The Zambrano Principle

 The case of Zambrano related to children dependent on non-EU national parents.
 However, child-parent applications are not the only ones which can succeed under the Zambrano principle.
-Applicants with other relationships can also succeed, such as dependent elderly parents and their primary carers.
-This is proven through the case of MS (Malaysia) v Security of State for the Home Department EWCA Civ 580 whereby the Court of Appeal heard a case of an adult primary carer of a British citizen parent.
+Applicants with other types of familial relationships can also succeed, such as dependent elderly parents and their primary carers.
+This is proven through the case of MS (Malaysia) v Secretary of State for the Home Department EWCA Civ 580, whereby the Court of Appeal heard a case of an adult primary carer of a British citizen parent.
 The court confirmed the Zambrano principle can be relied on by the primary carers of adult British citizens who are dependent on non-EEA nationals.